orionilloc/orionilloc1.github.io/_posts/2023-12-2-Tardigrade.md

 ![question2info](/T2Q2SusLsAlias.png)

 ## Task 2 Q3: Did you find anything interesting about scheduled tasks?
 The question is here asking us to check out any cronjobs that might be doing anything malicious as an additional form of persistence.
 I used the `crontab -e` command to check it out.
-There's only cronjob listed in here- definitely not a cronjob that I would want running on any machine I own.
+There's only one cronjob listed in here- definitely not a cronjob that I would want running on any machine I own.

 ![question2info](/T2Q3ScheduledTasks.png)